ahessmat/ahessmat.github.io/_posts/2024/2024-04-13-gatech-phishing.md

 ![](/assets/images/gaphish10.png)

 The problem for us is that we lack the transparency afforded by registrars to see who owns `vandeettaios.sa.com` and `puchara.za.com`; officially, they're owned by the same people who own `sa.com` and `za.com`, respectively.
-The only people who might have any additional insights are the owners of those domains, but they've yet to respond ([and have a history of hosting spammers and other malicious actors](https://www.reddit.com/r/sysadmin/comments/v8u1nl/conclusions_after_manually_reviewing_spam/)).
+The only people who might have any additional insights are the owners of those domains, but they've yet to respond ([and unlikely to soon](https://www.reddit.com/r/sysadmin/comments/v8u1nl/conclusions_after_manually_reviewing_spam/)).
 They offer [their own form of WHOIS lookups](https://www.centralnicdomains.com/services/whoisSearchPage), but it doesn't offer any insight.

 > Note: as of 15 April 2024, the routing appears to have changed.
 Now traffic passes from `GTLogin.htm` to `jdsuite.mx`, then `dalpiero.nl`, and then `puchara.za.com`.
 {: .prompt-info }